JimLimpe/Basic-Eshop-Cart/README.md

 👉🏼 Learn more about methods (push, reduce)
 👉🏼 Proper use of EventListeners and Event Delegation

-Iw ould definetely return in a similar project to implement:
+I would definetely return in a similar project to implement:

 Responsive Images for the products
 Quantity manipulation